ilaydatiryaki/Design-Pattern/README.md

 Proxy Pattern,
 Flyweight Pattern.

-### Behavioral (Davranışsal) Patterns
+### Behavioral Patterns

-Nesnelerin yapılarını etkileyen ve yöneten yapılardır.
+They are structures that affect and manage the structures of objects.

 Command Pattern,
 Iterator Pattern,